AlkemaLab/localhierarchy/README.md

 ## Installation

-- `localhierarchy` depends on `cmdstanr:` Instructions for installing `cmdstanr` are available in their [Getting started](https://mc-stan.org/cmdstanr/articles/cmdstanr.html) guide.
+- `localhierarchy` depends on `cmdstanr`: Instructions for installing `cmdstanr` are available in their [Getting started](https://mc-stan.org/cmdstanr/articles/cmdstanr.html) guide.